gliu2k/SAP-Datasphere/SAC/Planning/Index.md

 1. Create an empty model with three types of dimensions

 - Account
-- Organization - Used for currency
+- Organization - used for currency
 - Generic
 - Version - created automatically by default